Buckle Up Appalachia

 This program helps older drivers maintain safe driving habits by offering the following:

-Focused on reducing teen driver crashes, Steer Clear includes:
+Focused on reducing teen driver crashes, BRAKE 4 LIFE workshops include:

 Teen Driver Safety Education is Critical!